donut-party/donut-docs-site/content/docs/system/tutorial/02-implementing-behavior-with-signal-handlers.md

 ---

-Components define signal handlers that respond to signals to produce behavior, where "behavior" is a combination of processes and state that yields some state that you care about.
+Components define signal handlers that respond to signals to produce behavior, where "behavior" is a combination of processes and state that yields some desired state.

 Your components can implement arbitrary signal handlers, but generally they'll implement `::ds/start` and, if needed, `::ds/stop`.
 The example below has a